Myxxin/MPC-Live-II-Tutorial/breakbeat_tutorial/breakbeat_tut.md

 You might run into a dilemma here - "Should I sacrifice my original slice for a reverse effect?"
 Thankfully, you don't have to choose between the two since you can copy a pad of your choice.
 While your still inside the PROGRAM EDIT, press and hold COPY until all the pads light up yellow.
-Tab the pad you want to copy - it should turn green.
+Tap the pad you want to copy - it should turn green.
-Your first pad bank is probably full, so let's switch to a different pad bank by pressing one of the red pad bank buttons above the pads and tab your destination pad
+Your first pad bank is probably full, so let's switch to a different pad bank by pressing one of the red pad bank buttons above the pads and tap your destination pad
 - it should light up in red.
 You can now process these two pads seperately.